• Sign In

 Dunbar is recognized as the fore father and first free man of color to self-publish and read his works in public.
 Dunbar was also one of the first American poets to make a considerable living from his appearances in the US and England.

-In the opinion of Oni Lasana, "Dunbar is to America what Shakespeare is to English literature and he is the GREAT GRANDFATHER of the spoken word movement...no doubt!"
+In the opinion of Oni Lasana, "Dunbar is to America what Shakespeare is to English literature and he is the father of the spoken word movement in America."

 Oni gives thanks to Bob Jones of The Coatesville Cultural Society (RIP) for educating and mentoring her on Dunbar's works.